kcstarless/flyaway/README.md

 ## React libraries
 - react-icons: I like the fact that I can directly use css to style the icons with cluttering the return statement with svg file path or changing color `fill` individually on file it self.
 - react-hook-form: Decided to try this one out for better form building experience.

+- React-actioncable-provider for ActionCable interaction between Rails and react.

 ## API requests
 Rails will handle all API request and React will use it to provide Real-time Feedback, eg destination location in flight search.